Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

-Anne Sophie used 4.19 credits, Bozhi used xxx credits, Tobias used 4.09 credits and Jakub used 7.12 credits.
-Thus, in total xxx credits was spend during development.
-This results in a total of xxx.
+Anne Sophie used 4.19 credits, Bozhi used 0 credits, Tobias used 4.09 credits and Jakub used 7.12 credits.
+Thus, in total 15.40 credits was spend during development.
 The most expensive service was Cloud Storage, secondly Vertex AI and thirdly Compute Engine.

 ## Overall discussion of project